Initial Semantics for Reduction Rules: A Translation from PCF to ULC via initiality, in Coq

-A morphism of representations (cf.\ \autoref{def:rel_mor_of_reps_typed}) is built from a morphism $g$ of \emph{type} representations and a colax monad morphism over the retyping functor associated to the map $g$.
-In the particular case of $\PCF$, a morphism of representations from $P$ to $R$ consists of a morphism of representations of the types of \PCF~--- with underlying map \lstinline!Sorts_map! --- and a colax morphism of relative monads which makes commute the diagrams of the form given in \autoref{def:rel_mor_of_reps_typed}.
+A morphism of models (cf.\ Definition\ \ref{def:rel_mor_of_reps_typed}) is built from a morphism $g$ of \emph{type} models and a colax monad morphism over the retyping functor associated to the map $g$.
+In the particular case of $\PCF$, a morphism of models from $P$ to $R$ consists of a morphism of models of the types of \PCF (with underlying map \lstinline!Sorts_map!) and a colax morphism of relative monads which makes commute the diagrams of the form given in Definition \ref{def:rel_mor_of_reps_typed}.
 We first define the diagrams we expect to commute, before packaging everything into a record type of morphisms.
 The context is given by the following declarations:

+Here the colax monad morphism \lstinline!f! corresponds to the last component of what we defined to be a colax monad morphism in Definition \ref{def:colax_rel_mon_mor}, see Remark \ref{rem:rel_mon_mor_case}.

-We explain the commutative diagrams of \autoref{def:rel_mor_of_reps_typed} for some of the arities.
-For the successor arity we ask the following diagram to commute: \begin{form}[Commutative Diagram for Successor Arity] \end{form}
+We explain the commutative diagrams of Definition \ref{def:rel_mor_of_reps_typed} for some of the arities.
+For the successor arity we ask the following diagram to commute: